 Instructions: This checklist is intended to aid the Race Entrant and Inspector during the Newport Bermuda Race pre- and post-race inspections (NOR §6.2).
-Not all items listed in this NBRSR are subject to inspection but are listed as a reminder of NOR or other race requirements.
-Items not subject to inspection do not contain a space on this checklist.

-Prior to the inspection, Captain should verify all items are ready for inspection and initial in the space provided.
+Prior to the inspection, the Captain should verify all items are ready for inspection and initial in the space provided.